Table of contents

 If you own a business, it’s a good idea to stay up to speed with the latest in new payments technologies, like Apple Pay.
 As Apple Pay continues to take off, people will want to use it at your store, so being familiar with how things work on the buyer side of things will help prevent any fumbling on your end.
 And the best way to learn about Apple Pay is to try it out for yourself.

 It’s relatively easy to enable Apple Pay on your device.
 Depending on your card issuer, you can set your card up for Apple Pay through Apple’s Wallet or through your issuer’s app.
-For example, with Square Card, you can easily add your card to Apple Pay through your Square point of sale app, navigating to the Deposits section of the app > Square Card > Add card to Apple Pay > confirm your details, and you’re done.
+For example, with Square Debit Card, you can easily add your card to Apple Pay through your Square point of sale app, navigating to the Balance section of the app > Square Debit Card > Add card to Apple Pay > confirm your details, and you’re done.

 For issuers that direct you to the Wallet, open it up and load up the credit or debit cards you’d like “on file” in the system.
 Apple Pay works with most major credit and debit cards from U.S. banks.
 You can check a full list of banks that participate in Apple Pay on Apple’s site.
 When you add your participating cards to your Wallet, you still get all the rewards, benefits, and security features of your cards.